Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

  Next, we should discuss the origins of tulpas, as in, where exactly the idea of having one originated.
 In Tibetan Buddhism, tulpas are entities created entirely by thought, materialized eventually into a physical form, and are still regarded to as sentient.
-Eventually, sometime in 2011 or 2012, tulpas were revisited by the members of the “paranormal” board (more commonly referred to as /x/) on an image board called 4chan.
+Eventually, sometime in 2011 or 2012, tulpas were revisited by the members of the "paranormal" board (more commonly referred to as /x/) on an image board called 4chan.
 Sooner or later, members of /x/ began creating tulpas of their own, most likely to see if the concept was real or not.
 Among these members were Irish and FAQ-man.
 Irish and FAQ realized eventually that they wanted to let